amirmasoudabdol/preferably/README.md

 <script async defer data-domain="example.com" src="https://example.com/tracker.js"></script>
 ```

-In case this setting doesn’t satisfy your need or you have a better idea on how to implement this, please reach out on [GitHub](https://github.com/amirmasoudabdol/preferably/issues/)
+In case this setting does not satisfy your need or you have a better idea on how to implement this, please reach out on [GitHub](https://github.com/amirmasoudabdol/preferably/issues/)

 ### Light/Dark Switch

-In addition to the automatic color scheme switching, you can add a switch to maunally toggle between light and dark themes.
+In addition to the automatic color scheme switching, you can add a switch to manually toggle between light and dark themes.
 This can be done by setting the `toggle` option to `manual`.

 ```YAML
   package: preferably